INST377-UMD/inst377-group-project-hlin1237/README.md

 # Crime Rate Analysis

-# Project Description:
-Our project will present data and some visualizations about the crime rates that are occuring in PG County
 =======
 # Project Description:
-## Our project will present data and some visualizations about the crime rates that are occurring in PG County
+Our project will present data and some visualizations about the crime rates that are occurring in PG County

 # Everyone is welcome to look at our project